Frequently Asked Questions

 NHSPS has provided standard equipment in the majority of clinical and non-clinical rooms.
 Full details are available for each room at our bookings website.

-Any equipment belonging to users will be required to be removed when the room is not booked by the user or booked by another user.
-NHSPS cannot be held responsible for the maintenance of users’ equipment.
+Any equipment belonging to users must be removed when the room is not booked by the user.
+NHSPS cannot be held responsible for equipment belonging to users.
 Please see our terms and conditions for further information.

 Basic equipment belonging to NHSPS will remain in the room and continue to be maintained by NHSPS.

 If your booking requires the use of heavy of specialist equipment, please speak to your property manager to discuss options.

-Please contact your local property manager to discuss the options that are available.
+Please contact your local property manager to discuss the options that may be available.